 By the end of this blog, you’ll know why each of them matters and how to track them.

-Pageviews show the number of times a particular webpage on your site was viewed.
-If the users land on the page and reload the pages, then this metric also includes the reloads as the number of time webpage being viewed and count it under pageviews.
-This means one website visitors can view the page more than once and can be responsible for a lot of views.
+Pageviews show the number of times a particular webpage viewed your site.
+If the users land on the page and reload it, this metric also includes the supplies as the number of times the webpage is viewed and counts it under pageviews.
+This means one website visitor can view the page more than once and be responsible for many views.

 Measure Pageviews Metrics

 Google Analytics- Behavior> Site content> All page tab.
 Sort it by unique pageviews.
-When data get displays, you can see which post performs best.
+When data get displayed, you can see which post performs best.

 2. Unique visitors

-Unique visitors metric counts number of individuals visiting your page or multiple pages on your site.
-This metric doesn’t track the number of time individual visits.
-Rather it keeps the record of new visitors to the website.
+The unique visitors metric counts the number of individuals visiting your page or multiple pages.
+This metric doesn’t track the number of times individual visits.
+Instead, it keeps a record of new visitors to the website.

 Google Analytics- Audience> Overviews> Top row, second from left.
 Choose the data period in the upper right corner.